 A second timescale for the X-rays to be able to reach the observer is that required for the kilonova ejecta to become transparent to the X-rays.
 Assuming that the $r$-process ejecta have a bound-free opacity to photons of energy $\sim 1$ keV which is similar to that of iron group elements $\kappa_{\rm X} \approx 10^{4}$ cm$^{-2}$ g$^{-1}$, this will take place after a time

-where we have normalized the ejecta mass $M_{\rm ej}$ and velocity $v_{\rm ej}$ to characteristic values for the (dominant) red/purple ejecta component inferred by modeling the optical/IR kilonova of GW170817.\cite{Villar+2017combined,Cowperthwaite+2017EM,Drout+2017LC,Kilpatrick+2017}\,
+where we have normalized the ejecta mass $M_{\rm ej}$ and velocity $v_{\rm ej}$ to characteristic values for the (dominant) red/purple ejecta component inferred by modeling the optical/IR kilonova of GW\,170817 \citep{Villar+2017combined,Cowperthwaite+2017EM,Drout+2017LC,Kilpatrick+2017}.

 Given that the ejecta density may be lower than average for our high altitude viewing angle $\theta_{\rm obs} \approx 0.4$, and hence $t_{\rm thin}$ somewhat over-estimated, we conclude that $t_{\rm thin}$ is also likely to be comparable to the present epoch.
+Figure \ref{Fig:magnetar} shows the evolution of the accretion-powered fall-back X-ray luminosity on a BH remnant, both intrinsic (orange solid line) and observed (red dashed line), i.e. with a correction for absorption by the kilonova ejecta of the form $\propto (1-e^{-(t/t_{\rm thin})^{2}})$, where we used $t_{\rm thin} \approx 1000$ days, as the time when the ejecta becomes optically thin.
 An absorption cause for the X-ray rise could in principle be tested by a strong suppression of soft X-ray photons due to the rapidly increasing bound-free opacity towards lower-energy X-rays.
-However, due to faintness of the X-ray source (which leads to very low-count statistics, \S\ref{suppsec:xray}) combined with the progressive loss of sensitivity of the \emph{CXO} at soft X-ray energies, this effect cannot be tested at present with any statistically meaningful confidence.
+However, due to faintness of the X-ray source (which leads to very low-count statistics, \S\ref{SubSec:CXOspecanalysis}) combined with the progressive loss of sensitivity of the \emph{CXO} at soft X-ray energies, this effect cannot be tested at present with any statistically meaningful confidence.